 One of the topics that comes up quite often with our Options Mastery students has to do with knowing what type of position size to use when placing trades.
 Whether you are swing trading or day trading this topic is always a tricky one.
 Many courses and instructors encourage using a fixed percent of account size approach.
 A common rule for day traders is to not risk more than 2% of your overall account size on each trade.
 For swing traders, it is a little different because in many cases they are trading multiple stocks/ETF’s.
 So does that same 2% rule apply to swing trading?
 I actually like to take a different approach in my own trading which we will walk through below.
 The key to position sizing is to make sure your plan fits your own risk tolerance.
 A major issue with the 2% rule is that everyone is a little different when it comes to risk tolerance.
 I like to custom build a plan for my students that fits what they are looking to accomplish with their trading.
-You must have a plan in place that you stay disciplined to or the emotional aspect of trading will take over and you will end up over trading.
+You must have a plan with simple day trading strategies in place that you stay disciplined to or the emotional aspect of trading will take over and you will end up over trading.

 Over time, I started to realize that using the 2% risk per trade didn’t fit my trading plan or risk tolerance.
 So I started to experiment with some different approaches that would better fit me as a trader.
 There were a few important areas that I needed to address.
 I wanted to have a rule built into the plan that would allow me to adjust my risk over time.
 What I mean here, is I wanted to be able to adjust my position size depending on how aggressive or conservative I was looking to be.
 This did a few things for me.
 Over time, I have been able to increase my overall returns by getting more aggressive during big market moves and more conservative during slow market conditions.
 Second, it allowed me to put some of my personal opinions of where I thought the market was going into my trading.
 This gave me the flexibility that I was looking for while still being able to stay disciplined to my plan.
 You can use apps to get started with investing.
 There are plenty of great options.
 Here’s a list of some of the best ones https://daytradereview.com/best-stock-trading-apps/.